lectron/kosmos/README.md

 ---

-##Uniqueness
-  - Individual server per player.
-  - Accessible via player username: (username).m.ly
-  - If a player changes username, the server will map to that subdomain accordingly.
-  - Same plugins as everyone else, good for leaderboards, ranks, etc...
-  - Servers are always on, no need to "startup on demand", or "stop when inactive".
-  - Players can have control of their server.
-The player is partially OP'd when they login to their server.
-They have access to:
-    - 1. Kick, Ban, Mute others
-    - 2. Whitelist their server
-    - 3. Reset their world, while keeping their inventories.
-  - Teleportation cross servers
-  - No slots limit.

----

 ##Why Open Source?
-  I'm [Viet](https://twitter.com/vietdoge), a simple guy with love for gaming, technologies, and Minecraft just like you.
+  I'm [Viet](http://vi.et), a simple guy with love for gaming, technologies, and Minecraft just like you.
 I created one of the first Minecraft server in the world (way back in 2012), I've always been looking for a way to scale Minecraft with high availability and fault tolerant.
 There have been many people in the gaming community wanting a "single server" online gaming experience, that can have lots of players online in the same place at the same time.
 So I want to do it.

   Started out as a simple Minecraft game server like every other, I understood that Minecraft and open world games have limitation in connections.
 I saw that it needs something that can handle connections and allows Minecraft to scale incredibly far with limited resources.
 So I created Minecraftly.
 It took over a year to develop the first prototype.
 It's now open source.
 I'm glad to share the technology with passionate people who want to contribute to the community, to change the world via cloud computing, and with everyone who wants to learn about high availability architecture.